Karyotyping chromosome analysis Test Details:

 Some genetic rearrangements will be variations that do not cause noticeable symptoms.
 Balanced translocations (where two chromosomes have swapped portions of themselves but all of the genetic material is present) may cause no problems for the person who has them but may cause problems in their children.

-Many hematologic and lymphoid malignancies (e.g., leukemia, lymphoma, myeloma, myelodysplasia) are associated with chromosomal abnormalities, which can help diagnose the disease and/or predict the clinical course of the disease.
+Many hematologic and lymphoid malignancies (e.g., leukaemia, lymphoma, myeloma, myelodysplasia) are associated with chromosomal abnormalities, which can help diagnose the disease and predict the clinical course of the disease.

 Why do the drawbacks of karyotyping test?

 Some chromosome alterations are too small or subtle to detect with karyotyping.
-Other testing techniques such as fluorescent in situ hybridization (FISH) or a microarray may sometimes be performed to further investigate chromosomal abnormalities.
+Other testing techniques such as fluorescent in situ hybridization (FISH) or a microarray may sometimes be performed to investigate chromosomal abnormalities further.

-It is possible for people to have cells in their body with differing genetic material.
-This happens because of changes early in the development of a fetus that lead to the development of distinctly different cell lines and is called mosaicism.
+People can have cells in their body with different genetic material.
+This happens because of changes early in the development of a fetus that leads to the development of distinctly different cell lines and is called mosaicism.
 An example of this is some cases of Down syndrome.
-The affected person can have some cells with an extra third chromosome 21 and some cells with the normal pair.
+The affected person can have some cells with an extra third chromosome 21 and some cells with the standard pair.

 Chromosome analysis is frequently performed, but it is not indicated as a general screening test.
 The majority of people will never need to have one done.

 Why does the karyotype take several days to perform?

 The cells that are tested must be cultured and cell division promoted.
 The amount of time that this takes will vary from sample to sample.
 Highly sophisticated, abnormal karyotypes may require a longer time to evaluate.

 Why Choose DNA Labs India for Karyotyping From Blood Test?